SudhirVasudevanPersonalProjects/reality/docs/prd.md

 ### Goals

-1. **Instant Mind Offloading**: Record thoughts, motivations, desires, and experiences instantly from phone to offload mental energy and map the self over time, helping people understand who they are, what they want, and how to become who they were meant to be.
+1. **Instant Mind Offloading**: Record thoughts, motivations, desires, and experiences instantly to offload mental energy and map the self over time, helping people understand who they are, what they want, and how to become who they were meant to be.

 2. **Visual Reality Mapping**: Create a visual, intuitive mapping of personal reality using thoughts, desires, experiences, and interpretations accessible on the web - a tool to plan the future, appreciate the past, and return to the present when uncertain.